sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

   - name: What is Narrative Economics?
     subsections:
     - name: The Ambiguity of the Term "Narrative"
-    - name: Social Media Narratives
+    - name: Social Media Narratives 𝕏
       subsections:
       - name: Did We Really Collect Narratives?
       - name: LLMs Can Understand Narratives